What is B2B Content Marketing?

 Consumer-facing organizations tend to produce more superficial content, but it still needs to be vibrantly written and come off the page to capture the attention of readers.

 B2B content marketing is usually more research-focused, but it still needs to be compelling.
 Even though it’s written for a niche audience, B2B content should be nothing less than dead-on accurate with useful information detailed specs.
+Targeting the right topics starts with researching the B2B keywords people search when they are looking for answers to problems you can solve.

 Some brands overlook the importance of their owned content marketing channel.
 But I’ve seen multiple companies rapidly expand using smart growth marketing strategies and by leveraging SEO content.

+Earned media marketing is what PR firms do.
+Media relations pros know how to get press coverage for startups and other unproven companies by finding a news hook.
 For B2B organizations, there will again be a lot of research needed to understand what you want to get across and who your audience is.

 “It may be so narrow that you create content that’s only intended for 100 people — or less.
 But a company with aspirations to become a household name will want to show up anywhere and everywhere, no matter what,” says Christopher.